MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md

 ### Have the user consent upfront for several resources

 >[!NOTE]
-> Getting consent for several resources works for Azure AD v2.0, but not for Azure AD B2C.
-B2C supports only admin consent, not user consent.
+> Getting consent for several resources works for Microsoft Entra ID, but not for Microsoft Entra B2C.
+In the B2C scenario, only admin consent is supported.

-The Azure AD v2.0 endpoint does not allow you to get a token for several resources at once.
-Therefore the scopes parameter should only contain scopes for a single resource.
-However, you can ensure that the user pre-consents to several resources by using the `extraScopesToConsent` parameter.
+The Microsoft Entra ID endpoint does not allow you to get a token for several resources at once.
+The scopes parameter should only contain scopes for a single resource.
+However, developers can ensure that the user pre-consents to several resources by using the `extraScopesToConsent` argument.

-For instance if you have two resources, which have 2 scopes each:
+For example, if there are two resources, which have two scopes each:

 - `https://mytenant.onmicrosoft.com/customerapi` (with 2 scopes `customer.read` and `customer.write`)
 - `https://mytenant.onmicrosoft.com/vendorapi` (with 2 scopes `vendor.read` and `vendor.write`)

-you should use the .WithAdditionalPromptToConsent modifier which has the `extraScopesToConsent` parameter
+The application should use the <xref:Microsoft.Identity.Client.AcquireTokenInteractiveParameterBuilder.WithExtraScopesToConsent(System.Collections.Generic.IEnumerable{System.String})> function when acquiring the token interactively, which has the `extraScopesToConsent` argument:

-For instance:

 ```csharp
 string[] scopesForCustomerApi = new string[]